-Development Areas for High-Rise Buildings
+Development Areas for High-Rises and Offices

 As a rule, major construction projects, such as high-rise buildings, are being built in these locations in Frankfurt or are planned for the following development areas.
 These real estate locations are officially not a city district of Frankfurt or belong administratively to a directly adjacent suburb.

 The Financial District has the greatest concentration of very tall buildings anywhere in Germany.
 There will be further densification here in the coming years.
 The Financial District skyline is known from the media.